 - Coca-Cola was on the top of interactive brand charts.

-- Coke is leading the growth of the company with global sales volume up by 3 percent year-to-date.
+- Coke was leading the growth of the company with global sales volume up by 3 percent year-to-date.

 Successful Marketing Campaigns Summarized by AdAge

-- Less Serious: Fanta is selling 3 percent more year-to-date on this 190 country global campaign by Jonathan Mildenhall, Vice President of Global Advertising Strategy and Content.
+- Less Serious: Fanta was selling 3 percent more year-to-date on this 190 country global campaign by Jonathan Mildenhall, Vice President of Global Advertising Strategy and Content.

-- Wake Up Your MMOJO: More men and young adults are drinking orange juice away from the breakfast table thanks to this Doner campaign.
+- Wake Up Your MMOJO: More men and young adults were drinking orange juice away from the breakfast table thanks to this Doner campaign.

-- StyleCaster: Diet Coke is focused on keeping the Number Two soda spot with a limited-edition can and 15-second spots in the stronger new marketing calendar.
+- StyleCaster: Diet Coke was focused on keeping the number 2 soda spot with a limited-edition can and 15-second spots in the stronger new marketing calendar.

-- Coca-Cola Music: Maroon 5 did a 24-hr Session in a London recording studio to create a new original song for this global teen-focused campaign that is going to 130 markets.
+- Coca-Cola Music: Maroon 5 did a 24-hr Session in a London recording studio to create a new original song for this global teen-focused campaign that went to 130 markets.

-- Zamezi helped put Smartwater in viral mode - with nearly 10 million views on YouTube -- with the tongue-in-cheek video featuring Jennifer Aniston.
+- Zamezi helped put Smartwater in viral mode with nearly 10 million views on YouTube for the tongue-in-cheek video featuring Jennifer Aniston.

 - Polar bear conservation efforts led by the World Wildlife Fund, the Leo Burnett agency turned 1.4 billion Coke cans white for the holiday season.
 Pio Schunker, Senior Vice President of Integrated marketing Platforms is focused on making this campaign the most integrated Coca-Cola partnership to date.